xinu-os/xinu/docs/Getting-Started.rst

     apps/    compile/  docs/     lib/     loader/   mem/ README.md  system/ AUTHORS  device/   include/  LICENSE  mailbox/  network/  shell/ test/

-Note that XinuPi is licensed under a BSD-style license; see the copyright information in the source distribution for more details.
+Note that Embedded Xinu is licensed under a BSD-style license; see the copyright information in the source distribution for more details.

 Choosing a platform